 Understanding Non-practicing Patent Entities & Their Impacts

-Home / Blog / Corporate / Understanding Non-practicing Patent Entities & Their Impacts
+Home / Blog / IP Trends / Inventor / Understanding Non-practicing Patent Entities & Their Impacts

 Love them or hate them, but you cannot ignore the bearing Non-Practicing Entities (NPE) have over the patent landscape.
 Considered an unwanted nuisance by many, NPEs certainly made it hard for operating companies to carry their business in peace.
 By the 2nd quarter of 2022, NPEs were responsible for almost 73% of all patent litigation.
 Below we elaborate on NPEs and the issue they pose to a robust patent ecosystem.